ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_without_release_branches.rst

 3. Announce your intention to release the collection in a corresponding pinned release issue / community pinboard of the collection and in the ``#ansible-community`` IRC channel.

-4. Be sure you are in a default branch in your local fork:
+4. Be sure you are in a default branch in your local fork (we use ``main`` in the following examples):

 .. code:: bash

     git status
-    git checkout DEFAULT_BRANCH     # if needed
+    git checkout main     # if needed

 5. Update your local fork:

 .. code:: bash

-   git pull --rebase upstream DEFAULT_BRANCH
+   git pull --rebase upstream main

 6. Checkout a new release branch from the default branch: